Joseph E. Kuhn: Start of military career

 Kuhn served initially with an engineer company and then on the staff of the Engineer School, both at Willets Point, New York.
 In 1888, he was assigned to the Detroit Engineer District as assistant district engineer, which included supervision of river and harbor projects on the east shore of Lake Michigan.
 He was promoted to first lieutenant in 1889, and assigned as an instructor on the West Point faculty, where he taught civil and military engineering until 1894.
 While at West Point, Kuhn also planned and oversaw construction of several new academic buildings.
 From 1894 to 1896, Kuhn was assistant district engineer of the San Francisco Engineer District.

 Kuhn was promoted to captain in 1896, and from 1896 to 1900 he served as assistant to the Army's Chief of Engineers, which included oversight of personnel management for the Engineer branch, as well as supervision of planning for Engineer branch programs and projects connected with the Spanish–American War coastal defense of the United States.
 During the war he held the temporary rank of major, and he reverted to his permanent rank of captain in September 1899.

 From 1900 to 1903, Kuhn commanded the Engineer company based at West Point and served on the faculty as head of the Department of Practical Military Engineering.
 From August 1903 to March 1904, Kuhn commanded the 3rd Engineer Battalion in the Philippines.
-From March 1904 to November 1905, Kuhn served as a military observer of the Imperial Japanese Army during the Russo-Japanese War; he was promoted to permanent major in April 1904, and from December 1905 to June 1906, Kuhn was assigned to the staff of the War Department, where he compiled and published the report of his findings.
+From March 1904 to November 1905, Kuhn served as a military observer of the Imperial Japanese Army, as one of the military attachés and observers in the Russo-Japanese War; he was promoted to permanent major in April 1904, and from December 1905 to June 1906, Kuhn was assigned to the staff of the War Department, where he compiled and published the report of his findings.

 From June to September 1906, Kuhn observed the German Army during a major training exercise; his German heritage and fluency in the German and French languages helped him form a personal relationship with the Kaiser, which enabled Kuhn to make detailed observations on Germany's military, which he compiled and published upon his return to the United States.
 From 1906 to 1909, Kuhn was district engineer for the Norfolk Engineer District; in addition to supervision of construction and maintenance on river and harbor projects in the Norfolk area, Kuhn also had charge of the harbor defenses in and around Norfolk.